2 Helpful / 1 Not

 A small creek backs the baskets of #s 4 and 6: discs should be easily recoverable from this, but watch out for the random surly water moccasin.

-#s 11-12 throw over the water, #11 being an ace shot with a tight window or a strong hyzer, #12 being a peninsula with some fortunate backing vegetation.
+#s 11-12 throw over the water, #11 being an obscenely short ace shot with a tight window [and tragic consequences for an errant throw], and #12 being a peninsula with some fortunate backing vegetation.

 #18's basket is also backed closely by the lagoon, with some ground-effect shrubbery strewn about like neglected Mardi Gras beads that might keep your disc from scooting into the drink.